Practice Enhancement Research Coordinators (PERCs)

 She received a B.A. in Cultural Anthropology from the University of Washington and an M.P.H. from the University of Montana and has experience with interdisciplinary patient-centered and community-based research and interventions.
 She is particularly focused on helping communities experiencing barriers access appropriate high-quality services.

-Originally from Sacramento, Lindsey enjoys running and training for endurance races, cooking big family dinners, and spending time with her husband and son.
+Originally from Sacramento, Lindsey is based in Portland.
+She enjoys running and training for endurance races, cooking big family dinners, and spending time with her husband and son.

 Isabel joined ORPRN in 2018 after working at the Oregon Health Authority, where she worked in the Immunization Program for the Vaccines for Children Program.